 Setting Description DefaultColumnValue String Defines the default value for String columns.
 By default, this is set to " (an empty string).
 You can change this to any valid default value.
 Single quote marks are required to indicate the value is a string.
 NOTE: Although it is possible to set the String column default to blank for null, Axiom Software does not differentiate between null values and empty string values within the spreadsheet environment.
-Therefore it is recommended to leave the default of empty string if you want the default to be empty (blank).
+Therefore it is strongly recommended to leave the default of empty string if you do not want to use a specific string.